XAMPPRocky/tokei/README.md

 ## Common issues

 If you get errors like the following, it is mostly like due to having folders with paths that too long.
-For example NPM<3.0.0 `node_modules` generates long path files, either use the `exclude` argument, or in the case of NPM, update to >3.0.0
+For example NPM<3.0.0 `node_modules` generates long path files, which causes problems on windows.
+You can exclude these paths with the`exclude` argument, or in the case of NPM, update to >3.0.0, and update your codebase dependencies.
 ```
 "The system cannot find the path specified.\r\n"
 ```